tgross/blog.0x74696d.com/content/posts/2013-07-11-falling-in-and-out-of-love-with-dynamodb-part-ii.md

                               provset[WRITE_CAP])
 ```

-I'm eliding a bunch of setup and error-handling code -- check the `boto` docs.
+I'm eliding a bunch of setup and error-handling code &mdash; check the `boto` docs.
 We have a similar branch of code that is hit when `now` is in the wee hours of the morning.
 This branch checks whether the currently used throughput is below a threshold value and steps down our provisioning.
 Rather than keeping track of state (so we don't use up our 2 decreases), this branch checks the value of the provisioning against a hard-coded value before making the API call.

 The very minor risk here is that if we were to somehow have a sudden rush of traffic at 4AM we would get throttled quite a bit, but the SQS queue protects us from this being a serious problem.
 This solution works for our predictable and relatively smoothly-changing load, but your mileage may vary.